 - 90% 10-year overall survival.
 It can be treated with surgical resection alone, and rarely progresses to malignant glioma.

-- Classic patient presentation: child presenting with increased ICP/ataxia found to have a cerebellar cystic mass lesion with enhancing mural nodule.
+- Classic patient presentation: Child presenting with increased ICP/ataxia, found to have a cerebellar cystic mass lesion with an enhancing mural nodule.

 Subependymal giant cell astrocytoma (SGCA or SEGA)